Fire Fit Training Guide

 We have created a series of exercise focused videos called “Train Like a Firefighter” that will show you how each exercise relates to the physical demands required of firefighters.

 The PAT is an assessment of the inherent requirements of firefighting and has been designed specifically to identify and recruit individuals who are physiologically capable of tolerating the work-related demands of firefighting.

-To successfully complete the PAT, a candidate’s preparation will require regular cardiovascular and resistance training with a program targeted at the specific functional movements associated with firefighting.
-Please refer to the FireFit Training Guide (PDF) for further advice and a weekly training program.
+To successfully complete the PAT, an eligible candidate’s preparation will require regular cardiovascular and resistance training with a program targeted at the specific functional movements associated with firefighting.
+Please refer to the FireFit Training Guide (PDF) for further advice and a recommended weekly training program created by exercise physiologists.

 We encourage you to start training now.
 Download the Fire Fit Training Guide here (PDF, 3MB)

 *Please note the ability to complete this program will not guarantee competency in the PAT.